johndatiles/gatsby-starter-lumen-johndatiles/content/posts/The-Other-Wes-Moore.md

 category: "Book Notes"
 tags:
   - "Book Notes"
 description: "Book notes on The Other Wes Moore.
-Two stories of two men with the same name.
+Two stories of two kids with the same name.
 Both from Baltimore, both with tough childhoods.
 One ends up successful, the other ends up in prison.
 What was the difference, and where did their paths diverge?"
 socialImage: "/media/twitterCard/the-other-wes-moore.jpg"
 ---